 Patience is required for a medical malpractice lawsuit.
 In some cases attorneys are able to work out a settlement without going to trial but it can take several months or years to come to an agreement.
 A settlement is, however, the more desirable solution because a trial typically takes even longer, costs more and there is a chance that the other party will appeal the decision.

 If you or a loved one is dealing with an accident or injury caused by the negligence of a medical professional, you have enough on your plate.
 Let an experienced medical malpractice attorney fight for the full compensation that you deserve.
 It is not uncommon to receive a settlement from the insurance company that is five to ten times bigger with the help of a lawyer.
-Call the caring accident attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
+Contact the caring, tenacious medical malpractice lawyers at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
 We have been representing residents of Whatcom County, Skagit County and surrounding areas since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!